Take One Step, Because a Body In Motion Stays In Motion

 - Eat dessert only on the weekend.

-- Toss or donate duplicates, such as kitchen utensils, blankets, tools, makeup, etc.
+- Donate or toss duplicates, such as kitchen utensils, mugs, blankets, tools, makeup, etc.

 - Delete the junk drawer.
 You will never need all those rubber bands and twist ties.
 Or those expired coupons.
 Or power cords and keys for items you no longer own.